zbh2047/clipping-algorithms/Readme.md

 # Training Neural Networks with Clipping Algorithms

 A Pytorch(1.4.0) implementation for training neural networks with clipping algorithms on various datasets.
-See the paper:  Improved Analysis of Clipping Algorithms for Non-convex Optimization.
+See the paper:  [ Improved Analysis of Clipping Algorithms for Non-convex Optimization ](https://github.com/zbh2047/clipping-algorithms).

 ## Dependencies